 Smoke pot.
 Play Xbox.
 Do nothing.

 Vermont, once celebrated for its spirit of hard work, independence, and community strength, is now at a crossroads.
-Today, the state seems to be fostering a different kind of cultureโ€”one where complacency is growing, fueled by policies that promote leniency, mixed priorities, and leaders unwilling to confront uncomfortable truths.
+Today, the state seems to be fostering a different kind of culture—one where complacency is growing, fueled by policies that promote leniency, mixed priorities, and leaders unwilling to confront uncomfortable truths.
 If Vermont had a new state motto, it might very well be, Smoke pot.
 Play Xbox.
 Do nothing.
-Though satirical, this phrase reflects the disillusionment many feel with the stateโ€™s current trajectory.
+Though satirical, this phrase reflects the disillusionment many feel with the state’s current trajectory.

-The Role of the Legislature
+The Role of the Legislature: Misplaced Priorities

-The tone set by Vermontโ€™s political leaders has shifted over the years.
+The tone set by Vermont’s political leaders has shifted over the years.
 There has been a relentless focus on the “unfairness” of the minimum wage, with calls to raise it so it qualifies as a “living wage.”
 However, the original purpose of the minimum wage has been forgotten: it was never intended to support a lifetime, but to serve as a temporary starting point for those entering the workforce.

-This shift in attitude is a far cry from Vermontโ€™s proud history of industriousness and innovation.
+This shift in attitude is a far cry from Vermont’s proud history of industriousness and innovation.
 Consider companies like John Deere, which began its roots in Vermont and went on to revolutionize the agricultural industry.
 Vermont has long been the birthplace of ingenuity and hard work, contributing significantly to the nation’s economy with businesses like Burton Snowboards and National Life Group, a prominent financial services firm.
 Yet, today, instead of fostering environments where new high-paying companies can flourish, the focus has shifted to celebrating the rise of marijuana dispensaries.

 When marijuana dispensaries opened across the state, they were met with great fanfare and praise from both the state and the media.
 However, there have been no similar celebrations for the rise of high-paying manufacturing jobs or businesses that could provide long-term, stable employment for Vermonters.
-This misalignment in priorities further reflects the stateโ€™s drift toward fostering complacency rather than encouraging real economic growth.
+The excitement surrounding the cannabis industry reflects a misalignment in priorities, where short-term gratification and low-wage opportunities are valued over sustainable economic growth.

 Decline in Workforce Participation and Drug Use

 The broader cultural impact of these policies is clear.
-When the stateโ€™s leadership continually emphasizes the inadequacy of minimum-wage jobs without acknowledging that these positions are temporary, it fosters a sense of entitlement.
-Instead of encouraging hard work, development, and financial planning for the future, leaders set a tone that says itโ€™s fine to coast through life on state assistance.
+When the state’s leadership continually emphasizes the inadequacy of minimum-wage jobs without acknowledging that these positions are temporary, it fosters a sense of entitlement.
+Instead of encouraging hard work, development, and financial planning for the future, leaders set a tone that says it’s fine to coast through life on state assistance.
 This message is particularly damaging to young people who may internalize the idea that entry-level work should be enough to sustain them long-term.

 Adding to this problem is the rise in recreational drug use, particularly marijuana, which has become normalized since its legalization.
 Vermont consistently ranks in the top 10 states for marijuana use.
 As of 2020, about 20% of Vermonters reported using marijuana in the past month, and among high school students, nearly 27% reported using marijuana in the past 30 days.
 While adults are free to make their own choices, the widespread availability and social acceptance of marijuana can lead to complacency, especially among younger individuals who are already facing economic challenges.